 Lifelong learning credit

 Do you intend to start a study programme, but are you not or no longer eligible for regular student finance (loan, supplementary grant and student travel product)?
-As of the academic year 2017-2018, you may borrow money to pay tuition fees, under certain conditions.
+As of the academic year 2017-2018, you may borrow money to pay tuition fees or course fees, under certain conditions.
 This is called "lifelong learning credit".

-- You are either a full-time or part-time student at an HBO or a university, or you are a full-time student at an MBO.
+- You are either a full-time, dual or part-time student at higher vocational education (HBO) or a university, or you are a full-time student at secondary vocational education (MBO).
 Your study programme must be officially recognised in The Netherlands.

 If your nationality is not Dutch, you can also receive lifelong learning credit as long as you have a residence permit type II, III, IV or V. Do you have a residence permit type I?
 Complete the nationality chart to check whether you can receive credit anyway.
-Do you, your partner or one of your parents come from a EU/EEA country or Switzerland?
+Do you, your partner or one of your parents come from an EU/EEA country or Switzerland?
 Then you are eligible as well.

 - You are not or are no longer eligible to receive regular student finance.

-- You are older than 30, or you already have a HBO diploma or a university degree, and you are about to start a 2nd study programme in higher education.
+- You have an HBO (university for applied sciences) bachelor's degree, or a university master's degree, and you are going to do a 2nd study programme at an hbo or university.

 - Your tuition fees are not being paid for or reimbursed by another authority or person, for example your employer or your parent(s).